AlbaRoza/ethical-clothing/README.md

 # Ethical and sustaible clothing list

-List of sustainable and ethical clothing brands.

-This repo intends to gather different clothing brands that complies both with fair trade conditions for the manufacturers and also respects the environment by using sustainable materials.
+This project intends to gather different clothing brands that complies both with fair trade conditions for the manufacturers and also respects the environment by using sustainable materials.

+## List of brands

+You can take a look at the WIP list [here](https://github.com/AlbaRoza/ethical-clothing/list-of-ethical-clothing-brands.md)

+## Code of Conduct

+This project is open to contributors!
+If you want to become part of it, please read the  [Code of Conduct](https://github.com/AlbaRoza/ethical-clothing/CODE_OF_CONDUCT.md).
+Please take a look at it if.

 ## Contribute